 The piece’s breathability, warmth-to-weight ratio, insulation, and durability received the highest marks from her.
 “The weight of the Woolie makes it an ideal standalone top layer on a chilly day or a midlayer on a colder day,” she said after waiting with her camera for ducks to fly from a pond one morning.
 She sandwiched the fleece between a long-sleeve base layer and a down jacket in 15-degree weather with a 10mph breeze.

 “The biggest con is, like most fleeces, it attracts hair,” she said.
 “While the material is technical, the box-neck-style yoke and stand-up collar is difficult to zip a jacket over, so it’s not a top choice for multiday treks,” she added.

 “However, it’s a great technical fashion fleece that allows for outdoor adventures leading right into a meeting or dinner out.
 And it was the perfect outer layer when I walked the town trails with my daughter in the afternoon.”

 Note: For sensitive skin, direct contact can be slightly itchy.

-This fleece won high marks for breathability and durability.
-“Moisture breathed and evaporated well, even though the outer woven polyester material is super durable,” said our tester, a ski patrol tail guide, about the Chamuera after hikes and trail runs with the heavyweight midlayer.
+The Chamuera Jacket ($149) won high marks for breathability and durability.
+“Moisture breathed and evaporated well, even though the outer woven polyester material is super durable,” said our tester, a ski patrol trail guide, about the Chamuera after hikes and trail runs with the heavyweight midlayer.